 Calcutta Auctions: A Brainy Spin on a March Madness Bracket

-What you might not know is that there’s an increasingly popular alternative to the familiar, stultifying routine of filling out an NCAA bracket every March: the Calcutta auction.
+For those looking to take their March Madness betting to a whole new level, there’s an increasingly popular alternative to the familiar routine of filling out an NCAA bracket every March: the Calcutta auction.

 Think of a Calcutta action as a traditional March Madness bracket with a brainy spin, where participants’ considerations aren’t only picking winners, but also balancing the myriad complexities of the free market.

 A Calcutta auction is an open auction held jointly with any single-elimination tournament or competition with multiple entrants.